mereh74/banking-app/README.md

 # Banking App

-A modern, professional banking application built with React, TypeScript, and Vite.
+A simple prototype of a banking application built with React, TypeScript, and Vite.
 This application provides a clean interface for viewing account information and transaction history, with real-time data from the Treasury Prime API.

-## 🚀 Features

-- **Modern UI/UX**: Professional banking interface with smooth animations
-- **Real-time Data**: Live account and transaction data from Treasury Prime API
-- **Expandable Transactions**: Click to view detailed transaction information
-- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile
-- **Dark Mode Support**: Automatic theme switching based on user preference
-- **Type Safety**: Full TypeScript implementation for better development experience
-- **Styled Components**: Modern CSS-in-JS styling with dynamic theming

-## 🛠️ Tech Stack
+## 🛠️ Tech Stack and justification for use

 - **Frontend**: React 18 with TypeScript
+  - TypeScript provides the ability to strongly type values, making it possible to catch type-related errors at compile time rather than run time.
+It also enables autocomplete and inline documentation within the IDE, making the lives of developers much easier.
 - **Build Tool**: Vite
 - **Styling**: Styled Components
+  - Styled Components provides clean css-in-TypeScript capabilities, avoiding the need for separate css files.
+These components are easy to reason about and live side-by-side with the elements they are used for.
 - **State Management**: React Context API
+  - The choice to use React's Context API was made for two main reasons.
+One, we can encapsulate the account and transaction state (and the details of populating it) in one area - the `BankAccountContext`.
+Two, the current application is simple enough that it doesn't require anything more complex for state management (such as Redux).
 - **API**: Treasury Prime Banking API
 - **Environment**: Node.js

+## 🔮 Future considerations

+- **Application State Management**
+  - As more features are added to this application, the complexity of managing its state will grow.
+The React Context API provides good support for state management for simple use cases and can continue to be used in parallel with other solutions.
+However, it will be prudent to investigate the use of libraries such as [React Redux](https://react-redux.js.org/) for managing more complex application state.
+- **Routing**
+  - As the current application only contains one view - `TransactionList.tsx` - routing was not a consideration at this time.
+In the future, as we add other views and navigation, we will need a solution for routing such as [React Router](https://reactrouter.com/).
+- **Remote State Management**
+  - The application is currently managing its remote state within the `BankAccountProvider` using the `useEffect` and `useState` hooks provided by React.
+This is sufficient for now, as the application only requires fetching the data once at application load time.
+As we add more features, it will become necessary to consider things like caching and keeping the UI in sync with remote state from the Treasury Prime API.
+For this, we can investigate the use of solutions such as [Tanstack Query](https://tanstack.com/query/latest).
+- **Automated Testing**
+  - As this is a simple prototype, no automated testing has been added.
+If this application were ever to be deployed to production, a prerequisite should be the addition of:
+    - Unit tests
+      - between 90% and 100% test coverage
+      - recommended use of [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)
+  - End-to-end behavioral tests
+    - these should cover - at minimum - the happy-path scenarios of the application
+    - they should be run as part of the integration and deployment pipelines
+    - recommended use of [Cypress](https://www.cypress.io/) or [Playwright](https://playwright.dev/) for testing frameworks.

 ## 📋 Prerequisites